 I could no longer picture them as pristine little figures made of snow, I was met with the corpses of those that mattered most and I lost it.
 I gave into the anger within me, letting it fuel me and take me away from the pain.

 I kept running, I needed to get away from the bloodshed.
 I knew with absolute certainty that I could never again return to my little house on the hill.
 Never again would I see my family.
-Never again see the snow cover the village where I’d grown on.
+Never again would I see the snow cover the village where I’d grown up.
 From now on I was an animal and I’d be hunted like one till my dying day.
-All I’d wanted to do was see my family one last time, to say I was sorry.
+All I’d wanted to do was see my family one last time, and say I was sorry.
 All I’d wanted to do was go home.

 First Published on: https://offtherecordblog.org/